sparkfun/hacker-application/code/README.md

 In lieu of or in addition to code samples please also consider providing writing samples.
 When applying for a more managerial position this is of particular importance as clear written communication is critical.

+A few notes:
+I've included a few samples from a website that I created about 1 year ago.
+I've also included a mysql utility script that I wrote for loading mysql databases into a dev environment.